kasirgalabs/ERIC/README.md

 --cencq2key="<your16bitkeyasbinary>"
 ```

-Also we have instruction flags as seperately instead of instruction bit lists (they can be used interchangeably):
+Also we have instruction flags as seperately instead of instruction bit lists.
+(They can be used interchangeably.)
+Instruction encryption flags can be seen as spoilers below.
+(Dots are converted to underscores in instructions which containing dots.)

 <details> <summary> <b> Encryptable rv32i Instruction List (47 instructions, most left bit is 0. most right bit is 46. instruction of --ienc32insts) </b> </summary>